Digital Media Revenue

 This panel brings advertisers together in a frank and detailed discussion on what clients want from your digital assets, and their expectations for return on investment.
 What do they need specifically from radio stations in terms of both content and accountability -- and what's the best way for stations to present their digital platforms?
 What tools provide the kind of measurement that meshes digital delivery with broadcast ratings?
 Get the perspective from key advertising agencies, in elementary terms, about what every radio rep, manager, and owner needs to know.

-E-Mail Renaissance: Why E-Mail Is a Hot Revenue Stream Again
+E-Mail Renaissance: Why E-Mail Is Hot Again and How to Use It

 What's old is new again.
 As Facebook's organic reach has waned, marketers are returning to e-mail, fueled by the belief that it's better to ask for someone's e-mail address than wait for them to "like" you.
 In fact, a big, clean e-mail list and a high open rate have become critically important as a digital marketing tool.
 Getting content in front of as many eyeballs is the obvious "why" -- but what is the best way to do that?
 And how can you best ensure delivery with so many roadblocks like "Google bots" affecting placement of your e-mail?
 Achieving maximum open rates is possible, once you learn the secrets this panel will deliver.
 And their presentation will remind you of something else: Registration at social media sites requires one independent, powerful tool: your e-mail address.
 Now do we have your attention?